What is the best age for a woman to consider Bio-identical Hormone Replacement Therapy (BHRT)?

-Yes, I believe that Bio-identical hormone replacement is the backbone to ageing well, combined with a healthy diet and exercise that is suited to your age.
-All of which is part of following a Keep Life Simple lifestyle.
+I believe that using bio-identical hormone replacement is the backbone to ageing well, combined with a healthy diet and exercise that is suited to your age.
+All of which is part of following my Keep Life Simple lifestyle.

-I’d love to hear from you and your opinion is always welcome.
-Also, feel free to leave a comment on any post that resonates with you.
+I hope that this post was helpful and gave you the information that you were looking for.
+I’d love to hear from you so feel free to leave a comment on any post that resonates with you.

 Keep Life Simple